raydatray/SportSort/README.md

 Since its completion, I have taken the time to finish some of the original targetted functionality and extend parts of the app.
 See the changes in the changelog here:

-See the app in its original state here:
+See the app in its submitted state here: https://github.com/raydatray/SportSort/tree/6a15287fcddea1f784522a960745cada8be602c6